0Dinero/0Dinero/README.md

-Hey my name is "Dinero" im a software-developer with my main language as Python the reason i learned python was because i wanted a simple and non-buggy language unlike c, c++ and c# however i still like and use c, c++ and c# because its great for other purposes than making software i use the c-languages for addons to other applications.
+Hey my name is "Dinero" im a software-developer with my main language as Python i started learning Javascript because when i started programming i made websites and discord-bots, but i wanted to start making desktop-applications so then i learned python, c++ and assembly.

 </> - been a developer since i was 10